NeurodataWithoutBorders/nwb-schema/docs/source/format_auto_docs/format_spec_doc.rst

                 "doc": "A unique text identifier for the file.
 COMMENT: Eg, concatenated lab name, file creation date/time and experimentalist, or a hash of these and/or other values.
 The goal is that the string should be unique to all other files.", "name": "identifier",
                 "type": "text"
-            },
-            {
-                "doc": "One or two sentences describing the experiment and data in the file.", "name": "session_description",
-                "type": "text"
             }
         ],
         "doc": "Top level of NWB file.",